Anon-Planet/thgtoa/guide.md

 # Pre-requisites and limitations:

-## Pre-requisites:
+## Pre-requisites

--   Understanding of the English language (in this case US English).
+* Understanding of the English language (in this case US English).

--   Be a permanent resident in Germany where the courts have upheld the legality of not using real names on online platforms (§13 VI of the German Telemedia Act of 2007[^1]'[^2]). **Alternatively, be a resident of any other country where you can confirm and verify the legality of this guide yourself.**
+* Be a permanent resident in Germany, where the courts have upheld [the legality of not using real names on online platforms](https://www.huntonprivacyblog.com/wp-content/uploads/sites/28/2016/02/Telemedia_Act__TMA_.pdf) (§13 VI of the German Telemedia Act of 2007[^1]'[^2]). **Alternatively be a resident of any other country where you can confirm and verify the legality of this guide yourself**.

--   This guide will assume you already have access to some (Windows/Linux/macOS) laptop computer (ideally not a work/shared device) and a basic understanding of how it works.
+* This guide will assume you already have access to some (Windows/Linux/macOS) laptop computer (ideally not a work/shared device) and a basic understanding of how it works.

--   Have patience as this process could take several weeks to complete if you want to go through all the content.
+* Have patience, as this process could take several weeks to complete, if you want to go through all the content.

--   Have some free time on your hands to dedicate to this process (or a lot depending on the route you pick).
+* Have some free time on your hands to dedicate to this process (or a lot depending on the route you pick).

--   Be prepared to read a lot of references (do read them), guides (do not skip them), and follow a lot of how-to tutorials thoroughly (do not skip them either).
+* Be prepared to read a lot of references (do read them), guides (do not skip them) and follow a lot of how-to tutorials thoroughly (do not skip them either).

--   Don't be evil (for real this time)[^3].
+* Don't be evil (for real this time)[^3].

-## Limitations:
+## Limitations

 This guide is not intended for:

 -   Creating machine accounts of any kind (bots).
 -   Creating impersonation accounts of existing people (such as identity theft).
 -   Helping malicious actors conduct unethical, criminal, or illicit activities (such as trolling, stalking, disinformation, misinformation, harassment, bullying...).
 -   Use by minors.

 # Introduction: